 As of 17th December, we will have the chance to see the results of this unprecedented design challenge that started three years ago.
 Four AC75 yachts will be challenging one another in the waters of Auckland, New Zealand, paving the way for the final America’s Cup regatta in March 2021.

 As official technology suppliers of two of the competing teams, Luna Rossa Prada Pirelli and American Magic, we’ve had the opportunity to host the passionate talks from their designers at the ESTECO Users’ Meeting 2020 held this fall.
-Giorgio Provinciali (American Magic), Martin Fisher, and Mario Caponnetto (Luna Rossa Prada Pirelli Challenge) presented how they faced the design challenge using modeFRONTIER.
+Giorgio Provinciali (American Magic), Martin Fischer, and Mario Caponnetto (Luna Rossa Prada Pirelli Challenge) presented how they faced the design challenge using modeFRONTIER.

 Their keynotes offer interesting insights into the design explorations performed with modeFRONTIER to design the foils, the hull, the maneuvers, and to explore the operational envelope of these vehicles capable of flying on water.
 I recommend consulting these presentations - the numbers are, of course, super-confidential, but the flavor of the design effort made is clear and inspiring.